viperconsole/viperconsole.github.io/index.md

     * id is an arbitrary integer value.
 Visible layers are rendered in ascending id order.

 * `load_img(filepath, [resource_name])`
-    * load an image in the current active layer
+    * load an image in the current active layer.
+    * warning ! the layer is resized to match the image size.

     filepath is an URL :